Spray Foam vs. Blown-In Fiberglass Insulation

 By adding fire retardant to the spray foam formula, spray foam insulation can pass smoke development and flame spread tests.
 Manufacturers add flame retardant to the spray foam formula during development.

-Blown-in fiberglass is a noncombustible material with a Class 1 fire rating.
+As for fiberglass, it is a noncombustible material.
+Blown-in fiberglass has a Class 1 fire rating since it is a noncombustible material.
 Noncombustible materials do not burn or melt if exposed to fire.

 Closed cell spray foam creates a vapor barrier at a depth of 2 inches.
 By preventing the moisture in the air from passing through the foam, the vapor barrier can mitigate the chances of mold.
 Vapor barriers do not prevent mold in every scenario, but the plastic of spray foam does not promote mold growth.